abalter/mywebsite/content/left-sidebar.md

 ----------------------------------------------------------------------------------------------
 ARIEL BALTER, Ph.D

----
-_Don't believe everything you think._ &mdash; Allan Lokos
+>"Don't believe everything you think." &mdash; _Allan Lokos_

----
-_True science is the systematic removal of opinion from fact._ &mdash; Ariel Balter
+>"True science is the systematic removal of opinion from fact." &mdash; _Ariel Balter_

 ---
 ## About this website: